satinstitch/teensummeradventure/frontofbookletrules.md

 ##Inside Left

-Teen Summer Adventure (June 5 - August 31)
+Teen Summer Adventure (Tues.
+June 13th - Tues.
+Sept.
+5th 2017)

+1. Put your Field Guide ID number on the front of your field guide.

-1. Read through the list of adventures in this passport.
+2. Read through the list of adventures in the field guide.

-2. Complete as many adventures as you dare!
+4. Complete as many adventures as you dare!

-3. Submit your completed adventures – see details under passport and email adventures
+5. Submit your completed adventures in exchange for ticekts.
+See details under field guide and email adventures.

-4. Each completed adventure is worth anywhere between 1 and 3 tickets.
+6. Each completed adventure is worth anywhere between 1 and 3 tickets.
-Your tickets count toward weekly prize draws AND the Grand Prize draw at summer’s end.
+Your tickets count toward weekly prize draws at your local branch AND the Grand Prize draw at summer’s end.

-Check surreylibraries.ca(insert vantiy URL here) for Prize details!
+Check surreylibraries.ca(insert vantiy URL here) for prize details!

-The last day to earn tickets for completed adventures is Thursday, August 31st, by 9 PM.
+The last day to earn tickets for completed adventures is Tuesday, September 5th, 2017 at 9 PM.

 We will contact you if you win a prize.
-You have until Oct.
-1st, 2017, to pick up prizes.
+You have until Tues.
+Oct.
+3rd, 2017 to pick up your prizes.

-**If you lose your Teen Summer Adventure, please contact us at library-teens@surrey.ca.
+**If you lose your Field Guide to Summer, please contact us at library-teens@surrey.ca.

 ##Inside Right

-We hope this passport inspires you, broadens and deepens your reading interests, and instils curiosity for the world around you.
-Say good-bye to boredom this summer!

-Take your passport with you on all your journeys —whether in the pages of a book or around the world.
+Use this field guide to discover the wonders of the world around you.

+Take your field guide wherever you go.
+You never know when it'll come in handy!

-Passport Adventures
+Field Guide Adventures

-Bring your passport to your local library branch.
-Come every week to ensure entry for all our weekly prizes!
-Any info desk staff member can sign off on your completed adventures and give you the tickets you have earned for the prize draw.
+Bring your field guide to your local library branch.
+Visit often so you can be entered in weekly prizes!
+Any info desk staff member can sign off on your completed adventures.
+They will give you the tickets you have earned for the prize draw.
+Write your Field Guide ID number on each ticket and place in ballot box.
+We will contact you if you win a prize.
+Good luck!